spine-tools/Spine-Toolbox/docs/source/tutorial.rst

 Knowing the Interface
 ---------------------

-The Spine Toolbox interface has two main components, *Main View* and *Contents*:

-- **Main View** lets you visualize and manipulate your project in a pictorial way.
-Here you can place your items, and define the connections between items to build a *data processing chain*.
+The Spine Toolbox interface revolves around the **Main View**, where you can visualize and manipulate your project in a pictorial way.
+Alongside **Main view** there are a few *docked widgets*:

-- **Contents** provides more concise views of your project into three tabs:
+- **Project** provides more concise views of your project into three tabs:

-   - The *Items* tab gives you access to your project items grouped by category:
+   - *Items* lists project items grouped by category:
      Data Stores, Data Connections, Tools and Views.
-   - The *Connections* tab lets you see and modify connections between items.
+   - *Connections* shows connections between items.
-   - *Templates* is for managing tools that Tool items can run.
+   - *Templates* lists Tool templates that Tool items can run.

-Besides these two main views, there are a few *docked widgets*:

-- **Item Controls** shows specific controls for the currently selected item.
+- **Item Controls** shows controls for the currently selected item.
-- **Event Log** is where Spine Toolbox informs you about everything that's going on.
+- **Event Log** outputs informative messages, and also errors and warnings.
 - **Subprocess Output** shows the output of command line tools.
 - **Julia REPL** is the console where Julia tools are executed.

 .. tip:: You can drag-and-drop the docked widgets around the screen, customizing the interface at your will.
-   Also, you can select which ones are shown/hidden using the **View** menu in the main menu bar.
+   Also, you can select which ones are shown/hidden using either the **View** menu, or the *Add Item* toolbar's context menu.
    Spine Toolbox will remember your configuration between sessions.

 .. tip:: Most elements in the Spine Toolbox's interface are equipped with *tool tips*.
 Leave your mouse